tomwalder/php-gds/README.md

 These examples use the generic `GDS\Entity` class with a dynamic Schema.
 See [Defining Your Model](#defining-your-model) below for more details on custom Schemas and indexed fields.

-See below for [Alternative Array Syntax](#alternative-array-syntax) for creating Entities.

 Check out the [examples](examples/) folder for many more and fuller code samples.

 ### Using the Google PHP API and the JSON Datastore API ###